itruffat/PyJSZipper4Polyglots/README.md

 for us as it will allow us to recycle previously used tricks.
 Additionally, `--{variable}` is interpreted by Ruby in the same way as in Python (`-1*-1*{variable}`), meaning that's another trick we can recycle.

-However, there are some of the unique syntactical properties of Ruby does make our job harder.
-In particular, in this language `//` is a way to define a regex, not a division or any other operation like that.
+However, some of the unique syntactical properties of Ruby make our job harder.
+In particular, the fact that in this language `//` is a way to define a regex, not a division or any other operation like that.
 While regex can be defined with a variable name for other languages (such as `//x` or `//i`) there is no way to add a value BEFORE the regex.
 This means that our Python+JS technique of using `1 // 1`  will not be available outside of Ruby comments.